Superman: Love and Mercy (Comics) | Review

 While dealing with the return of Lex Luthor and his arrest, Mercy Graves betrays Superman with an evil Luthor clone.
 Love and Mercy delivers high-stakes action while examining what happens when Lois Lane struggles with her Superwoman powers as they start burning out.

 This isn't another straightforward villain battle where Superman saves the day through sheer strength alone.
-The creative team explores genuine consequences of temporary power and permanent identity, forcing both Clark and Lois to grapple with choices that will alter their relationship and roles as Metropolis' protectors.
+The creative team explores actual consequences of temporary power and permanent identity, forcing both Clark and Lois to grapple with choices that will alter their relationship and roles as Metropolis' protectors.

 Joshua Williamson (The Flash: Negative, The Flash: Year One) handles writing duties with a script that balances explosive superhero action against intimate character drama.
 He uses Lois's failing powers to examine their partnership from angles nobody really anticipated before.